Product Liability Cases: Types and Examples (June 2025)

 The effectiveness of these defenses depends on the facts of the case.

-• Manufacturers usually have business liability insurance that covers injuries to consumers caused by defective products.
+• Manufacturers usually have business liability insurance that covers various types of product liability claims.

 Stay up to date